kescob0825/TaidX/Deliverable1.md

   > in the API calls and parsing the JSON data.

 - **Did you meet the customers’ expectations?
 Why or why not?**
     > We met the minimum standard for out v1.0 release.
-We have kept our main release shelved until sprint 2.
   > We fixed all the bugs that were causing issues with functionality and introduced some new ones.
-  > Our US28 while finished, houses our v2.0.
-Having done a complete UI overhaul to better line up with the core
+  >  Having done a complete UI overhaul to better line up with the core
-  > functionality of the app we believe it was in the best interest of the customer to not release an incomplete
-  > implementation of the product.
-After we do our PR to master from our tested dev, we will force push US28 to dev
-  > and that will be our new dev branch.
+  > functionality of the app, further development is needed.

 ---